CharliePalm/Francis/README.md

 ## Contributing

-Submit a pull request and I'll happily review it.
+Submit a pull request (with unit test coverage please) and I'll happily review it.
 Otherwise you're free to fork and use as you will.

 ## Known Bugs